trdroid/Scala-Examples/Concepts/Object-Orientation/README.md

 A class is a blueprint for the objects that can be instantiated from it.
 A class definition consists of field declarations and method definitions.

-The fields are used to store the state of an object.
+The fields are used to store the state of an object and are defined either with the keywords *val* or *var*

 Method definitions

 * provide access to the fields of an object
+* perform computations on/using an object's state
 * alter the state of an object

+Methods are defined with the keyword *def*

 An object is a concrete instantiation of the class that it belongs to.